 Biography: A multifaceted horn player, Shona Goldberg-Leopold is passionate about performing orchestral, chamber, and solo music.
 Originally from Philadelphia, she earned a Bachelor of Music at Vanderbilt University as a student of Leslie Norton and a Master of Music at the Peabody Institute of Johns Hopkins University as a student of Denise Tryon.
 Having played with numerous musical ensembles, including the New World Symphony, Maryland Symphony, and Reading Symphony, she is currently a member of the Ars Nova Chamber Orchestra, Occasional Symphony, and Charm City Wind Quintet.
 She has enjoyed spending her summers at the Aspen, Chautauqua, Siena, and Eastern Music Festivals.

-Instruments Taught: Violin, Viola, Beginning Piano
+Instruments Taught: Violin, Viola

-Bachelor of Music: West Virginia University, Music Education
+Bachelor of Music: Shenandoah University, Violin Performance

 Instruments Taught: Flute, Clarinet, Saxophone

 Master of Music: Peabody Institute of Johns Hopkins University, Clarinet Performance

 Biography: Jennifer Hughson is a vibrant clarinetist who is freelancing and teaching in the greater Baltimore/D.C. area.
 Having completed her BM from Indiana University and her MM from the Peabody Conservatory, Jennifer has performed in both the US and Europe.
 She is the clarinetist in the SONAR New Music Ensemble and the Charm City Wind Quintet and has played with the Baltimore Chamber Orchestra, Columbus Philharmonic and the Bel Cantati Opera Company.

 Bachelor of Music: University of South Carolina, Guitar Performance